abwilson2002/startup/README.md

  ---------------------------------------------------------------------------------------------------------------
  # HTML Deliverable
-- *HTML*: Added the HTML for the index, main, book, and about pages.
-Created placeholder login section on the index page, and added hyperlinks to all pages in the nav section.
+- *HTML Pages*: Added a page for Index, Main, Books, and About.
-- *CSS*: Created the files corresponding to each html page but I have not worked in them yet.
+- *Links*: Each page has About, Main, and Index (login) hyperlinked.
+Books is hyperlinked in Main.
-- *React*: Created html standin for login, available books, and standin for chats from user and others (I am still unsure on the capabilities of React to accurately say what will be React and what will not).
+- *Text*: About is filled with text; the username display currently has a text standin on the Main page.
-- *Service*: Created html standins for each of the service endpoints.
+- *Images*: Images were added to the Books and About page.
+I was unable to get the .ico file to work.
-- *DB/Login*: html standins created for login and username.
+- *DB/Login*: Added standin html for login and username, username and password boxes require at least a character to tranfer user to Main.
-- *Websocket*: html standins created for replies and comments from users.
+- *Websocket*: Standin chat was added to Books html in place of future WebSocket chat function.